kubestellar/kubeflex/test/e2e/README.md

-End-to-end test that can be used manually by a contributor or be triggered by CI.
+End-to-end tests that can be used manually by a contributor or be triggered by CI.

 ## Prerequisites
 `kind` and `kubectl` are required to run the test.

-## Use the test manually
+## Use the tests manually
 In the root directory of this git repo:
 ```
 test/e2e/run.sh